 The Best Option For Most Businesses And Related Locations - A Mix

-We promised we would address those who own EVs and who are traveling a far distance in them.
-Before we go too far we must address the two main types of EVs.
+Road Trippers We promised we would address those who own EVs and who are traveling a far distance in them.
+Before we go too far, we must address the two main types of EVs.
 First, there are the battery-electric (battery-only) EVs.
 This group requires fast charging to be available when their trip is longer than the limited safe range of the vehicle.
 They are reliant upon public charging for the vehicle to work for them.
 Tesla has placed its Superchargers at logical locations for such travelers who own Tesla cars.
-There is no reason to re-invent the wheel.
-Those entities who wish to supply DC Fast chargers or fast Level 2 charging should follow the Tesla example.
+There is no reason to reinvent the wheel.
+Those entities who wish to supply DC fast chargers or Level 2 charging should follow the Tesla example.
 Near highways, spaced out, and in areas where other traveler services may be nearby (bathrooms and food).